foysalmia/Array-Related-Simple-Problems/readme.md

 -1 2 1
 ```
 ## Question 8
-WAP that will take n integers into an array A. Now remove all duplicate numbers from that array.
+Write a programme that will take n integers into an array A. Now remove all duplicate numbers from that array.
 Finally, print all elements from that array.
 ```
 INPUT 1
 8